Your Right to a Decent Place to Live

 Local health ordinances apply to tenants with leases and tenants without leases.

 Like businesses which must guarantee the safety of products they sell, landlords in the business of renting property must guarantee that the apartments they rent are safe and habitable.
-This is called a warranty of habitability.
-Basically, this warranty recognizes that in return for your promise to pay rent, your landlord promises to keep your apartment in good condition.
+This is called a warranty of habitability.7 Basically, this warranty recognizes that in return for your promise to pay rent, your landlord promises to keep your apartment in good condition.

-A landlord violates the warranty of habitability from the time she has knowledge of conditions that may endanger or impair your health, safety, or well-being.
-When a landlord breaches the warranty of habitability, you have several options.
+A landlord violates the warranty of habitability from the time they have knowledge of conditions that may endanger or impair your health, safety, or well-being.11 When a landlord breaches the warranty of habitability, you have several options.
 You may be able to withhold your rent or deduct the cost of repairs from your rent.
 You can go to court and ask a judge to order your landlord to make repairs and reduce your rent until repairs are made.
 You can choose to cancel your lease or rental agreement and move out.
-You can go to court and ask a judge to cancel your lease or rental agreement and give you a full or partial refund of the rent money you have already paid.
-For more about your options, see the section in this chapter called Options If Your Landlord Refuses to Make Repairs.
+You can go to court and ask a judge to cancel your lease or rental agreement and give you a full or partial refund of the rent money you have already paid.12 For more about your options, see the section in this chapter called Options If Your Landlord Refuses to Make Repairs.

 Note